From Women’s March to the ballot box: DACA recipient mobilizes her community

 “We don’t want people to just attend the rally and then go home and not do anything,” Bautista Perez told NBC News.

 Bautista is part of March On, a grassroots coalition of Women’s March organizers that works to make sure people are organized, informed and ready to vote in the 2020 elections to bring new progressive leaders to Congress.
-And as part of the coalition, she’s organizing the Women’s March taking place in her town of Greenville in South Carolina.
+And as part of the coalition, she joined a committee of six women to organize the Women’s March taking place in her town of Greenville in South Carolina.

 Even though Bautista has attended previous Women’s Marches, this is the first time she plans one in her community since she became more involved in political activism in the wake of Donald Trump’s 2016 presidential win.